Linaro/website/_pages/projects.md

 ---
 title: Projects
 description: >-
-    These are some of the projects actively worked on by Linaro, its members and the open source community.
-Linaro’s work is at the heart of all modern Linux-based devices running on Arm processors, including Android smartphones and tablets.
+    The below projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
+Join us in the common goal of accelerating your product deployment within the Arm ecosystem!
 layout: flow
 permalink: /projects/
 css_bundle: projects
 jumbotron:
     inner_class: dotted
     description-class: smaller
-    description: These are some of the projects actively worked on by Linaro, its members and the open source community.
+    description: The below projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
+Join us in the common goal of accelerating your product deployment within the Arm ecosystem!
     title: Projects
     image: /assets/images/content/engineering_background.jpg
 flow: